On this page:

 - Home Purchase Assistance (HPA)

-The report does not cover the provision of services that assist people with obtaining accommodation or sustaining tenancies such as services provided by Specialist Homelessness Services.
-For information relating to these specific homelessness services, see Specialist homelessness services annual report (AIHW 2021b).
+The report does not cover the provision of services such as obtaining accommodation or sustaining tenancies provided by Specialist Homelessness Services.
+For information relating to these specific homelessness services, see Specialist homelessness services annual report 2021–22 (AIHW 2022a).

 Definitions of housing assistance programs